This post provides information about all the best things to see and do at Fisherman's Wharf.

 Just east of Fisherman’s Wharf, Pier 39 offers many unique attractions and experiences.

-From their musical stairs to the famous lounging sea lions*, there’s never a dull moment at this San Francisco hot spot.
+From their musical stairs to the world-famous sea lions*, there’s never a dull moment at this San Francisco hot spot.

 This location is also home to sites such as Magowan's Infinite Mirror Maze, the 7D Experience and Houdini's Magic Shop.